HubSpot/hubspot-local-dev-lib/README.md

 This library contains utility functionality that facilitates interactions with HubSpot.
 It is consumed by the [HubSpot CLI](https://github.com/HubSpot/hubspot-cli) as well as other HubSpot development tooling.
 Major exports of this library include...

-- Utilities for managing HubSpot account configuration and access keys
+- Config utils for managing HubSpot account configuration and access keys ([docs](./config/README.md))
-- Utilities to interact with HubSpot assets such as Design Manager assets and Developer Projects
+- Api utils to interact with HubSpot assets such as Design Manager assets and Developer Projects ([docs](./api/README.md))
-- Utilities to help with navigating the local filesystem and parsing HubSpot files
+- Filesystem utils to help with navigating the local filesystem and parsing common HubSpot files ([docs](./lib/README.md))

 ## Contributing